Meredithhelipigeon/Interview/README.md

 # Interview
-This repo is named Interview but not for interview.
+This repo is named as "Interview", but not for interview.
 Enjoy the coding time everyday :)